diwakaryalpi/AI-Assignment5/README.md

 ### How to compile and execute

 I have written two Python programs.
 One is for pattern recognition and used the neural network in sklearn library.
 Trained the neural network (pattern net) based on the input/output files.
 The other program is to understand the Dimension reduction Using 1024 features for neural network is very cumbersome.
 To study how to effective will the program work if I reduce the number of features.
 Both the programs considers the input file that has been already provided in the assignment and parses the sudoku data file.

+I have used Anaconda Navigator JupiterLab to work on this assignment.
+This program can also be executed in Google Colab.